twineapp/vagrant/README.md

 Guide:
 1. Download and install software from Requirements
-2. Clone this repository/folder (twineapp/vagrant).
-This will be your project directory.
+2. Create a folder named 'twineapp/' and clone this repository (twineapp/vagrant).
 3. Clone / copy in the twine repos and datasets
   a.
-Clone 'siv-v3' github repository into 'twineapp/vagrant/src/' directory (~55MB)
+Clone 'siv-v3' github repository into 'twineapp/siv-v3/' directory (~55MB)
-b. (optional) Clone 'etl' github repository into 'twineapp/vagrant/src/flaskapps/' directory and switch to the V2 branch (~0.3MB)
+  b. (optional) Clone 'etl' github repository into 'twineapp/flaskapps/etl/' directory and switch to the V2 branch (~0.3MB)
   c.
 Copy twine mysql build to 'twineapp/vagrant/src/mysql' directory, don't overwrite the .sh file (~83MB)
   d. (optional) Copy twine mongodb build to 'twineapp/vagrant/src/mongo' directory (~288MB)
   e. (optional) Copy etl.cfg from Dropbox into /flaskapps/etl/ETL/
-4. Run terminal, go into your project directory 'twine vagrant', and execute the command 'vagrant up'.
+4. Run terminal, go into 'twineapp/vagrant/', and execute the command 'vagrant up'.
 This will download the base box of ubuntu (~35MB), and bring up the twine vm
 5. Replace the siv-local.php file at /siv-v3/api/application/config/ with the version sent by email / in the config dropbox folder

+Installing Puppets Locally:
+1. Go through steps 2. and 3. from above "Guide"
+2. sudo apt-get install puppet-common
+3. sudo puppet apply puppet/manifests/twine.pp --modulepath=puppet/modules/
+4. Go through step 5. from above "Guide"

 Notes:
 - Server should be ready to use (webserver: 8081, mysql: 3316)
 - Test via http://localhost:8081/phpinfo.php OR http://localhost:8081/siv-v3/login.php
 - src in the directory is linked to the webserver document root
+- Command to copy files to Amazon EC2: scp -i ~/Desktop/ubuntu.pem sql/* ubuntu@54.243.48.252:/home/ubuntu/vagrant/src/sql

 VM Passwords
 - mysql username:password are root:password